wkhere/stackless/Doc/library/urlparse.rst

    Use the :func:`urllib.urlencode` function to convert such lists of pairs into query strings.

+   .. versionadded:: 2.6
+      Copied from the :mod:`cgi` module.

 .. function:: urlunparse(parts)

    Construct a URL from a tuple as returned by ``urlparse()``.
 The *parts* argument